 It is one of the most applied and approved Dubai visa for Indian citizens.
-It is issued to Indians willing to stay in Dubai for a term of more than 14 days, or Indians visiting Dubai for any family or business visit.
-This type of Visa is valid for a term of 30 days in case of short term visa and valid for 90 days for long term visa.
+It is issued to Indians willing to stay in Dubai for a term of more than 14 days, or Indians visiting Dubai for any family or business reason.
+This type of Visa is valid for a term of 30 days in the case of short term visa and valid for 90 days for long term visa.

 [Check Out : How to apply for a 90 days Dubai Visa easily ]

-A transit visa is issued for travelers looking to stay in Dubai during a break journey.
+A transit visa is issued for travelers looking to stay in Dubai during a break in their journey.
 In such a case visa requirement for Indian citizens vary.
-A traveler must stop at the Dubai airport for at least 8 hours to be issued a transit visa for duration of 48 hours or 96 hours.
-To get a transit visa issued, the application must come either through the respective airline, the Dubai hotel authority or via an authorized travel agent.
+A traveler must stop at the Dubai airport for at least 8 hours to be issued a transit visa for duration of 48 or 96 hours.
+To get a transit visa issued for Dubai, the application must come either through the respective airline, the Dubai hotel authority or via an authorized travel agent.

 A tourist visa applied by an Indian citizen is considered as a special category visa.
-This nonrenewable visa is issued for a period of 30 days.
-Since it’s non-renewable, a heavy fine is levied if the citizen is found staying past the expiry of his/ her visa.
+This non-renewable visa is issued 30 days.
+Since it’s non-renewable, a heavy fine is levied if the citizen is found staying past the expiry of their visa.

-For Indians looking to stay in Dubai for work must apply for an employment visa.
-In such cases even the employer (regardless of the fact that it is a local company) also has to get a work visa from the Immigration Department of Dubai.
-The visa of the employee has to be sponsored by the employer.
+Indians looking to stay in Dubai for work must apply for an employment visa.
+In such cases even the employer (regardless of the fact that it is a local company) has to get a work visa from the Immigration Department of Dubai.
+The employee’s visa has to be sponsored by the employer.

 5. Multiple Entry Visa

-While travelling through the sea route, travelers who need to enter and exit Dubai more than once during their travel are issued the Multi entry visa.
-Indian tourists or business class people on their work related trips to Dubai are mostly granted this type of visa.
+Travelers who need to enter and exit Dubai more than once during their Dubai trip are issued multiple-entry visa.
+Indian tourists or business class travelers can benefit from this category of Dubai visa.